Bringing Vintage Aircraft to Life since 2010

 Sorry, no view photo available

-With the de Havilland Moth proving successful as a civil trainer thoughts turned to producing a version that could be used by the military.
-Designated the D.H.60T Moth Trainer the new trainer was strengthen to enable the aircraft to carry four 20lb practice bombs as well as reconnaissance cameras or a gun camera.
-The Royal Air Force was at this time using the D.H.60G Gipsy Moth.
+With the de Havilland Moth proving successful as a civil trainer, thoughts turned to producing a military version.
+Designated the D.H.60T Moth Trainer it could hold two people, normally the instructor and the pilot under training, sitting in tandem and was strengthen to enable the aircraft to carry four 20lb practice bombs as well as reconnaissance cameras or a gun camera.
+Further changes, to meet Air Ministry Specification 13/31, had been made to the aircraft to make it easier to escape from, which included deeper cockpit doors, the rear flying wires angled forward and the centre struts were moved forward.

-Named the Tiger Moth, under the designation D.H.60T, eight pre-production aircraft were produced, this was then followed by a re-designation of the aircraft to D.H.82 which featured changes to the wing and on the 26th October 1931 at Stag Lane it would make its maiden flight.
-This was followed by an order for thirty five Tiger Moths built to a new Specification T.23/31 which would enter service as the Tiger Moth Mk I during February 1932 with the Royal Air Force's Central Flying School.
-The new trainer was displayed at the RAF Display, Hendon on the 25th June 1932 by five pilots of the Central Flying School.
-As with the original Moth trainer a number were supplied to overseas air forces.
+Under the designation D.H.60T, eight pre-production aircraft were produced, this was then followed by renaming the aircraft to D.H.82, and on the 26th October 1931 at Stag Lane it would make its maiden flight.
+This was followed by an order for thirty five aircraft built to a new Specification T.23/31.

 After the outbreak of the Second World War (1939 - 1945) the Royal Air Force impressed civil Moths and on the 17th September 1939 'A' Flight of the British Expeditionary Force Communication Squadron was sent to France where they proved invaluable, before returning to Britain during Operation Dynamo (26th May 1940 - 4th June 1940).
 Five Coastal Command squadrons equipped with de Havilland Tiger Moths were also formed during December 1939 despite being unable to perform an attack on a U-boat.
 With Britain threatened with invasion over 1,500 rack sets designed to hold eight 20lb bombs were distributed for installation on the aircraft in the event of a German invasion.
 Small numbers of the type, based in the far east, had modifications made to be able to carry one casualty.